open-cluster-management-io/open-cluster-management-io.github.io/content/zh/concepts/placement.md

 The Placement has 2 types of condition, `PlacementMisconfigured` and `PlacementSatisfied`.
 - If the condition `PlacementMisconfigured` is true, means your placement has configuration errors, the message tells you more details about the failure.
 - If the condition `PlacementSatisfied` is false, means no `ManagedCluster` satisfy this placement, the message tells you more details about the failure.
-In this exmample, it is because no `ManagedClusterSetBindings` found in placement namespace.
+In this example, it is because no `ManagedClusterSetBindings` found in placement namespace.

 ### Check the `Placement` events